 DARK SKIES GIGHA

 Thanks to the hard work of the Dark Skies Gigha group, the huge expanse of dark sky and minimal light pollution, a site at the north of the island has been named as a Dark Sky Discovery Site by the UK Dark Sky Discovery Partnership.
 Gigha’s site is Milky Way class, the highest designation, because it is possible to see our galaxy, the Milky Way, very clearly on a dark cloudless night.
 This award makes the Isle of Gigha one of the top twenty most remote zones in Scotland which have been designated as a Dark Sky Discovery Site in the Milky Way class.
+With the help of the community the ambition is to achieve international Dark Sky Island status over the next few years.

 Email: dark.skies.gigha@gmail.com